 Several factors can affect the building’s quality, and most of them are beyond the control of the construction team.
 For example, the wood used on-site may not be protected from elements that can make it less ideal for the structure.
 It may not be evident at first, but problems may occur years after its construction due to a small oversight.

 Issues similar to this and the continuous improvement in modular construction allowed manufacturers to offer better quality than those built on-site.
-Since modules are in a controlled environment, manufacturers have a better way of ensuring its quality.
+Since modules are in a controlled environment, manufacturers have a better way of ensuring their quality.
 They’ve also streamlined the modules’ production, ensuring that their clients will always get the best quality that they can produce.

 The only thing that the builder needs is to assemble these modules on-site, leaving minimal room for error.
 When used correctly, which is almost always the case, these modular buildings may have a longer lifespan than those built on-site.